Private ENT Surgery: Montreal, Québec

 Can I pay privately for ENT surgery in Québec?

 It depends on the procedure and setting.
-For purely elective, non-essential surgeries (such as cosmetic and ophthalmology), Québec residents can pay out of pocket for surgery within Québec.
+For purely elective, non-essential, or cosmetic surgeries, Québec residents can pay out of pocket for surgery within Québec:

-But for essential ENT surgeries (e.g. septoplasty, sinus surgery, tonsillectomy, thyroidectomy, etc.), the answer is generally no. That is why many Québecois who seek private ENT surgery go out-of-province.
+But for medicaly necessary ENT surgeries where there is an underlying condition (e.g. septoplasty, sinus surgery, tonsillectomy, thyroidectomy, etc.), the answer is generally no. That is why some Québecois who seek private ENT surgery choose to go out-of-province.

 Can I see a private ENT surgeon without a referral?